oreo639/sdatxtract/README.md

 A comand line Nintendo ds Sound DATa extraction utility.

+What is it?

+It is a utility for dumping sdats from nds files, extracting contained files from sdats, and converting the contained files to standard formats.

 ## Building
 You can use either cmake or autotools to build this program and I will cover both.
 ### Autotools